Seoul National University: Establishment

 The first president was Harry Bidwell Ansted.
 For over a year and a half, there was a protest movement by students and professors against the law of the U.S. military government in Korea merging colleges.
 Finally, 320 professors were fired and more than 4,950 students left the school.
 The university's second president was Lee Choon-ho (이춘호; 李春昊), who served beginning in October 1947.

 The College of Law was founded by merging the law department of Kyŏngsŏng University (Keijō Imperial University) with Kyŏngsŏng Law College.
-The university absorbed Seoul College of Pharmacy in September 1950, as the College of Pharmacy.
+The university absorbed Seoul College of Pharmacy in September 1950, as the college of Pharmacy.
 This had previously been a private institution.

-During the Korean War, the university was occupied by North Korea and Seoul National University Hospital massacre occurred, then temporarily merged with other universities in South Korea, located in Busan.
+In 1950, during the Korean War, the university was occupied by North Korea.
+During which, the Seoul National University Hospital massacre occurred.
+The university then temporarily moved to Busan and merged with other universities in South Korea.